Contact arrangements

 Establishing care and contact arrangements

-Getting divorced or breaking up?
-Are you considering how best to arrange care for your children?
-How important is your child's voice in a care arrangement?
+Facing divorce or the end of a relationship?
+Wondering how best to arrange child care?
+How much weight does your child's opinion carry in a child care arrangement?
 And what are your rights as a parent?
-It is time to seek expert legal advice if these questions are on your mind.
-We are ready to help you find the right solution for your family.
+If these questions are on your mind, it is time to seek expert legal advice.
+We are here to help you find the right solution for your family.

-A care arrangement is how parents share the care and upbringing of their children after a divorce.
+A custody arrangement determines how parents share the care and upbringing of their children after a divorce.
 It includes agreements about where the child will live, how often the child will spend time with the other parent, and who will be responsible for certain decisions, such as schooling and medical care.
+Making arrangements for care and access is also an important part of the process.

-• Parenting plan: Agreements on the division of care responsibilities, school choice, medical care and holidays.
+• Parenting plan: Agreements about sharing parenting responsibilities, school choice, medical care, and vacations.

-• Communication: How do both parents stay informed about the child's well-being?
+• Communication: How will both parents stay informed about the child's well-being?

-• Input from the child: As children get older, their opinions may play a greater role in decisions.
+• The child's input: As children get older, their opinions may play a greater role in decisions.

-There is an important difference between a care arrangement and a contact arrangement.
-A care arrangement is a shared responsibility for the care and upbringing of a child.
-Both parents are responsible for raising the child, with specific arrangements for days and times.
-In a visitation arrangement, one parent is the primary caregiver and the other parent has the right to fixed times to see the child.
+There is an important difference between a care arrangement and a visitation arrangement.
+A care arrangement is based on shared responsibility for the care and upbringing of the child.
+Both parents are responsible for the parenting, with specific agreements about days and times.
+In a visitation arrangement, one parent is the primary caregiver and the other parent has the right to see the child at certain times.
+The distinction between these two arrangements is important from a legal standpoint when determining care and visitation.

 Your child deserves the best care

-The best interest of the child is always the first consideration when making or modifying a parenting arrangement.
-We will be your guide in the development of an arrangement that protects both your child's rights and your rights as a parent.
-Do you have questions?
-Or would you like to modify an existing care arrangement?
-Contact our team of family law attorneys for expert advice.
+When drawing up or adjusting an arrangement, the interests of the child are always the primary consideration when making or modifying an arrangement.
+Our attorneys will guide you in carefully crafting a care and access arrangement that protects both the child's rights and your rights as a parent.
+Would you like to know more about the process of a care and access arrangement?
+Or would you like to modify an existing arrangement?
+Please contact our team of family law attorneys for expert advice.

 Sandra Verburgt